-Bhash "Bhashkar" Mazumder is a senior economist in the economic research department and executive director of the Chicago Census Research Data Center at the Federal Reserve Bank of Chicago.
+Bhash "Bhashkar" Mazumder is a senior economist and research advisor in the economic research department and executive director of the Chicago Census Research Data Center at the Federal Reserve Bank of Chicago.
 As a member of the microeconomic team, Mazumder conducts research in labor economics, education and health.
 His recent research has focused on the long-term effects of poor health early in life.
 His research has been focused in three areas: intergenerational economic mobility; the long-term effects of poor health early in life; black-white gaps in human capital development.

 Mazumder’s research has been published in academic journals such as the Journal of Political Economy, American Economic Journal: Applied Economics, Quantitative Economics, Journal of Human Resources and the Review of Economics and Statistics.
 His research has also been featured in the Chicago Fed Letter and Economic Perspectives.